matheusfillipe/blackbeard/README.md

 Then check the help with `blackbeard -h`

+# Usage

+You can run or connect to an api using either `-api` or `-connect`.
+You can also adjust `-port` and `-host`.
+If you just run it without arguments you will have an interactive fuzzy interface similar to fzf that will let you download whatever episode.
+You can mark multiple episodes by hitting or holding `TAB`.

 # Disclaimer

 The app is purely for educational and personal use.
 It merely scrapes 3rd-party websites that are publicly accessible via any regular web browser.
 It is the responsibility of user to avoid any actions that might violate the laws governing his/her locality.
 Use this at your own risk.